clemsonMakerspace/Makerspace-CardScanner/README.md

      - **Scans**: To log the scan-ins (time and hardware_id).
      - **Users**: To store user details such as name, ID, major, and training data (to be added).
    - The sheet names and file name can be adjusted by modifying the first few variables in the script `CardReaderMakerspace.py`.
    - Before writing of the script will work, please enter an example entry into row 2 and a heading into row 1 of "Users".
+(The data does not matter, just ensure the sheet is not blank.)

 2. **Script Setup**:
    - Clone this repository.